The Book

 Moor Poets and Contemporary Markmakers Unearthing Dartmoor

-Over two years we have laughed and picnicked together, been drenched by relentless rain and enjoyed many warm sunny days.
-We have witnessed the birth of a foal, heard countless cuckoos, met wild campers, stood silently among ancient stones, granite circles and burial cairns, walked the lengths of double and triple stone rows and followed mediaeval leats (human-hewn water courses running along land contours).
+Over two years we laughed and picnicked together, drenched by relentless rain but enjoying many warm sunny days.
+We witnessed the birth of a foal, heard countless cuckoos, met wild campers, stood silently among ancient stones, granite circles and burial cairns, walked the lengths of double and triple stone rows and followed mediaeval leats (human-hewn water courses running along land contours).

-We have traced Bronze Age reave field systems on Holne Moor that demarcate some of the earliest enclosures of farmland in Europe; we have sat within the ruins of a 13th century farming village at the Hut Holes; we have heard about the challenges of traditional upland farming and the rewards of meadow rewilding; and we have watched many moorland birds leaving and returning.
+We traced Bronze Age reave field systems on Holne Moor that demarcate some of the earliest enclosures of farmland in Europe; we sat within the ruins of a 13th century farming village at the Hut Holes; we heard about the challenges of traditional upland farming and the rewards of meadow rewilding; and we watched many moorland birds leaving and returning.

 The book shares our journey with you.